ikeman32/NewRPG/Species/New Species Guide Lines.md

 **Colonies**:

 This refers to the number of establish planetary colonies or military conquests by the species and does not include their home world.

+**History**:

+Here you will give a brief history of the species.

+**Physical Characteristics**:

+Here you will describe what the species looks like: how tall, skin tone, hair and eye color, how strong they are, etc.

+**Biology**:

+Describe how they reproduce.

+**Origin**:

+Describe how they believe or how they actually came into being.
+This can be a scientific explanation or a religious origin story.

+**Culture**:

+Describe social additudes, gender additudes, religions if any, politics, etc.

+**Special or Unique Abilities**:

+This is where you will desribe traits, skills or unique ablities found in the species.
+For instance [Tritosians](https://github.com/ikeman32/NewRPG/blob/master/Species/Tritosian.md) have a regnerative ability to heal their wounds rapidly or even re-grow lost limbs as well as an extremely high pain tolerance.

+- list:

+And describe said abilities.

+**Strengths and Weaknesses**:

+- list:

+And describe.

 [back to contents](https://github.com/ikeman32/NewRPG/blob/master/CoreRules/Contents.md) | [Species List](https://github.com/ikeman32/NewRPG/blob/master/Species/Species%20List.md) | [New Species Guide Lines](https://github.com/ikeman32/NewRPG/blob/master/Species/New%20Species%20Guide%20Lines.md)